oras-project/oras-www/docs/CLI_Reference/oras_blob_fetch.md

 ## Examples

-Fetch the blob and save it to a local file:
+Fetch a blob from registry and save it to a local file:

 ```bash
 oras blob fetch --output blob.tar.gz localhost:5000/hello@sha256:9a201d228ebd966211f7d1131be19f152be428bd373a92071c71d8deaf83b3e5
 ```

-Fetch the blob and print the raw blob content:
+Fetch a blob from registry and print the raw blob content:

 ```bash
 oras blob fetch --output - localhost:5000/hello@sha256:9a201d228ebd966211f7d1131be19f152be428bd373a92071c71d8deaf83b3e5